The 5 Levels of Forex Broker License

 126333

-The regulation of the global currency market is divided into five levels, with licenses being the main factor that affects brokerage operations and trust.
+The management of the global currency trade is divided into five levels, with licenses being the main factor that affects brokerage activities and trust.

 Level 1: Top-Tier Jurisdictions (Strict Regulation)

-Top licenses are accompanied by strong laws, oversight, and consumer protection, which are enforced by high capital and continuous supervision.
+Top licenses are accompanied by strong laws, supervision, and consumer safeguard, which are enforced by high capital and continuous supervision.

 Firstly, Level 1 jurisdictions are characterized by: